 How many ways can we read into that advice?
 I guarantee that no one here is trying to discourage anyone from attending a university.
-Instead, think of it as advice to seek out what is most essential within one's self, a person's unique interests and innate curiosity, and make those things a center of gravity for one's life.
+Instead, we think of these words as firm counsel to seek out what is most essential within one’s self—one’s unique interests and innate curiosity—and make those things a center of gravity for one’s life.

-Neither this school or this website and its papers would exist if Gurdjieff had not done something wonderful, something that truly "nobody else does".
+Neither this school nor this website and its papers would exist if Gurdjieff had not done something wonderful, something that truly “nobody else does”.